facelessuser/coloraide/docs/src/markdown/gamut.md

 /// success | The `lch-chroma` gamut mapping is registered in `Color` by default
 ///

-The CSS [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) currently recommends using perceptually uniform OkLCh color space with the MINDE Chroma Reduction approach.
+The [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) currently recommends using the perceptually uniform OkLCh color space with the MINDE Chroma Reduction approach.

 OkLCh does a much better job holding hues constant.
 When combined with gamut mapping, it generally does a better job than CIELCh, but it does have limitations.
 When colors get near the edge of the visible spectrum, the shape of the color space distorts, and gamut mapping will not be as good.
-But if you are working within reasonable gamuts, it may be a option.
+But if you are working within reasonable gamuts, it may be an excellent option.

-OkLCh has the advantage of doing a better job at holding hues uniform than CIELCh.

 ```py play
 c = Color('srgb', [2, -1, 0])